Licensed. Bonded.

 Any work over $1,000 requires an ROC license

 Arizona law (A.R.S. § 32-1151) prohibits anyone from contracting for construction work valued at more than $1,000 without an active ROC license.
-This includes labor only.
+This includes labor-only contracts.

 License must be in the contractor’s legal business name

 The name on the ROC license must match the name on your contract.
-If a contractor operates under a DBA (doing business as), the ROC record should reflect that.
+If a contractor operates under a DBA, the ROC record should reflect that relationship.

-Insurance is required to obtain and maintain an ROC license
+Insurance is required to maintain an ROC license

 The ROC requires proof of both general liability and workers’ compensation insurance as a condition of holding an active license.
 A lapsed license often means lapsed insurance.